erhhung/ec2-github-runner/README.md

    }
    ```

-   If you plan to attach an IAM role to the EC2 runner with the `iam-role-name` parameter, you will need to allow additional permissions:
+   If you plan to launch the EC2 runner as a Spot Instance using the `spot-instance` parameter, you will need to allow this permission:

    <!-- prettier-ignore -->
    ```json